4d/docs/docs/FormObjects/properties_CoordinatesAndSizing.md

 With [text areas](text.md) and [inputs](input_overview.md):

-- the corner roundness property is only available with "none", "solid", or "dotted" [border line styles](properties_BackgroundAndBorder.md#border-line-style).
+- the corner radius property is only available with "none", "solid", or "dotted" [border line styles](properties_BackgroundAndBorder.md#border-line-style),
-- the corner roundness is drawn outside the area of the object (it extends the object size).
+- the corner roundness is drawn outside the area of the object (the object appears larger in the form but its [width](properties_CoordinatesAndSizing.md#width) and [height](properties_CoordinatesAndSizing.md#height) are not extended).

 :::